everydayibaadah/.github/profile/README.md

 * **Phone:** +1 310-845-6825

 ---
-*This GitHub is for our technology projects and collaborations.
-For comprehensive information about Everyday Ibaadah Academy, please visit our main website.*
+*This GitHub is for EDIA tech projects and collaborations.
+For comprehensive information about Everyday Ibaadah Academy, please visit the main website.*